 In order to choose your room category, there are some key features to explore.
 Keep in mind that these are general rules of thumb.
 Specifics about each resort can be found at the link above for each individual resort.

 Disney Resort Room Features

-Moderate resort rooms sleep up to four guests (plus a crib) on two double beds and approximately 300 square feet.
-Some rooms at Port Orleans Riverside can accommodate five people, with the fifth person on a trundle bed.
-There are again a limited number of king rooms available.
+Moderate resort rooms sleep up to four guests (plus a crib) on two queen beds and approximately 300 square feet.
+Some rooms at Port Orleans Riverside and Caribbean Beach Resort can accommodate five people, with the fifth person on a small child size pull down bed.
+There are again a limited number of king rooms available that will accept 2 guests, or 2 guests and one under 3 in a crib.
+Coronado Springs has a few suites available but they are more suited to business travellers.
 The resorts have exterior hallways.

 Deluxe resorts offer a variety of selections.
 A typical room at Wilderness Lodge or Animal Kingdom Lodge sleeps four (plus a crib) in approximately 340 square feet.
 The remainder of the Deluxe resorts sleep five, with the fifth guest sleeping on a day bed, in approximately 400-437 square feet.
 Of course these resorts offer a selection of suites to suit your needs.
 The resorts have interior hallways.

 Deluxe Villa resorts offer a variety of room types and sizes.
 Typically, all offer studio, one-bedroom, and two-bedroom accommodations.
 Most offer a few grand villa (three-bedroom) rooms.
 All except Saratoga Springs Resort and Old Key West are situated with a hotel resort and share various amenities with the hotel.
 Studio rooms feature a kitchenette.
 The other room types feature a full kitchen stocked with appliances and kitchenware, plus in-room laundry.